singchia/go-mapper/README.md

 ```
 A => b; B => b; C => c,d; D => d;
 ```
-What if node **d** went wrong too? we need to iterate all relation to remove the assignment, that's a bad idea at runtime. what about building relations that node points to type of request too?
+What if node **d** went wrong too? we need to iterate all relation to remove the assignment, that's a bad idea at runtime. what about building relations that node points to type of requests too?

 ```
 A => b; B => b; C => c,d; D => d;